Connect with us

 The letter details the city’s long list of federal drinking water violations, which include staffing shortages, contaminant violations, and failing to install corrosion control to ensure the absence of lead in the distribution system.
 The governor also blamed Jackson for its inability to collect water revenue after a failed water meter contract with Siemens.

-“Of the more than 1,100 water in Mississippi, only the system operated by (Jackson) is unable to set and collect rates sufficient to its costs of operations, maintenance and debt service,” Reeves wrote.
+“Of the more than 1,100 water systems in Mississippi, only the system operated by (Jackson) is unable to set and collect rates sufficient to cover its costs of operations, maintenance and debt service,” Reeves wrote.

 Reeves countered the argument from the U.S. representatives that the state had provided a disproportionate amount of federal funding to Jackson.
 With money from the Drinking Water State Revolving Fund, the primary avenue for federal funding of water infrastructure improvements, Jackson received $28 million in FY 2021, or about two-thirds of the state’s total allotment.